 Adoption of the Local Plan is due to take place in 2020.
-This will be preceded by two principal periods of consultation during which the Local Plan will be developed and refined taking into account (interalia) national planning policy and guidance, the Council's evidence base, the outcomes of consultation and the findings of socio-economic and environmental assessments and appraisal including SA, prior to submission to the Secretary of State and subsequent examination in public.
+This will have been preceded by two principal periods of consultation during which the Local Plan will be developed and refined taking into account (inter-alia) national planning policy and guidance, the Council's evidence base, the outcomes of consultation and the findings of socio-economic and environmental assessments and appraisal including SA, prior to submission to the Secretary of State and subsequent examination in public.

-The Publication Draft Local Plan
+The Local Plan

-- ^{1.3.8} The first major stage in the development of the Local Plan was the publication of a Draft Local Plan for consultation from 4th of July to 15th of August 2018.
-This included a number of strategic options concerning the quantum of land to be provided for housing and employment and the spatial distribution of development in the County and site allocations for housing, employment and minerals to support this stage of the preparation of the Local Plan.
-Following consultation, and an analysis of responses, the Council has prepared the Publication Draft Local Plan.
-This has now been published for consultation. - 1.3.9 The Publication Draft Local Plan comprises of the following core components: - The Local Plan vision and objectives; - The overarching Local Plan strategy in terms of the amount of new development to be accommodated in the County (development requirements) and how it will be accommodated (the Spatial Strategy); - Proposed site allocations to deliver the development requirements across the County; and - Plan policies including development requirements for the proposed site allocations.
+- The first major stage in the development of the Local Plan was the publication of a Draft Local Plan 1.3.8 for consultation from 4th of July to 15th of August 2018.
+This included a number of strategic options concerning the quantum of land to be provided for housing and employment and the spatial distribution of development in the County and site allocations for housing, and employment to support this stage of the preparation of the Local Plan.
+Following consultation, and an analysis of responses, the Council then prepared the Publication Draft Local Plan which also included a number of strategic options concerning the quantum of land to be provided for housing and employment and the spatial distribution of development in the County and site allocations for housing, employment and minerals.
+Representations were invited on the Publication Draft Local Plan between 30th January and 13th of March 2019 and following analysis of consultation responses, minor modifications were made to the Publication Draft Local Plan.
+These included some suggested minor wording changes to policies STP1, ECN6, and deletion of two criteria from Policy HOU2 but the spatial strategy, and housing and employment land targets remain the same as those in the Publication Draft Local Plan.
+Following the finalisation of these modifications, the Local Plan will be submitted to the Secretary of State for examination by an independent planning Inspector. - The Draft Local Plan comprises of the following core components: - The Local Plan vision and objectives; - The overarching Local Plan strategy in terms of the amount of new development to be accommodated in the County (development requirements) and how it will be accommodated (the Spatial Strategy); - Proposed site allocations to deliver the development requirements across the County; and - Plan policies including development requirements for the proposed site allocations.